 Further, the terms of the Class A Preferred and Class B Preferred provide that in the event of an involuntary liquidation, dissolution or winding up of the Company, the holders of the Class A Preferred and Class B Preferred are entitled to receive out of the assets of the Company legally available for distribution to its stockholders remaining after payment or provisions for payment of all debts and other liabilities of the Company liquidating distributions, in cash or property at its fair market value as determined by our Board of Directors, in the amount of a liquidation preference of \$24.00 per share of the Class A Preferred and Class B Preferred, adjusted equitably for any stock splits, stock combinations, stock dividends, or the like, prior to any distribution of assets to holders of Class A Common Stock.
-If stockholders approve the Conversion Proposals, after the conversion of the Class A Preferred into Class A Common Stock and the authorization of the issuance of shares of Class A Common Stock in lieu of any shares of Class B Preferred into Class B Preferred prior to assets being distributed to holders of Class A Common Stock, in the event of an involuntary liquidation, dissolution or winding up of the Company.
+If stockholders approve the Conversion Proposals, after the conversion of the Class A Preferred into Class A Common Stock and the authorization of the issuance of shares of Class A Common Stock in lieu of any shares of Class B Preferred issuable in connection with the Earn-Out, the Company would no longer have an obligation to provide a liquidation preference to holders of Class A Preferred prior to assets being distributed to holders of Class A Common Stock, in the event of an involuntary liquidation, dissolution or winding up of the Company.